Biosecurity doesn't just happen at the international border, but at your farm gate as well.

-After you've registered and tagged your animals you need to record in NAIT:
+After you've tagged and registered your animals you need to record in NAIT:

 You also need to keep information about yourself, your location and anyone who has access to your NAIT account up to date.

-Your animals are tested for bovine TB from time to time as part of our TBfree programme.
+We test your animals for bovine TB from time to time as part of our TBfree programme.